VINAY-Thunder/VINAY-Thunder/README.md

 ## Hi there 👋
 # 💫 About Me: Hi, folks!
 I'm good at something that I learned by myself just out of curiosity and passion.
-Learning different tech stacks and understanding how things work in the real world really excites me.
+Learning Tech stack and understanding how things work in the real world really excites me.
 🍁I'm currently  Learning java Backend Development.